turingschool/backend-curriculum-site/module1/projects/futbol_pd/iterations/group_norms.md

 * How will you determine when something is "good enough" to move on to the next thing (potential to refactor later)?

 ## Deliverables
-Your iteration deliverable is to [create a README](https://backend.turing.edu/module1/lessons/writing_a_readme) for your project repo and answer the following:
+Your iteration deliverable is to [create a README](https://backend.turing.edu/module1/lessons/writing_a_readme) with the following.
+As you craft your answers, consider how you might talk about these same topics in a job interview after you graduate.

 * A 1-2 summary or bullet points outlining your plan for check-ins throughout the duration of the project.